 Charts of DynaRanges

 Charts of DynaRanges are also possible in Jedox Web.
-For the above example, please highlight C4:D5.
-This data area will be referenced in the “Insert Chart – Dialog” with $.
-This absolute referencing is necessary for charts of DynaRanges.
+Continuing with the above example, we highlighted C4:D5.
+This data area will be referenced in the Insert Chart > Dialog with $.
+This absolute referencing is necessary for DynaRanges charts.

 Charts in Jedox Web usually detect automatically whether the source data is structured by rows or columns.
 However, when used on DynaRanges, in some cases the original detection in designer mode is different from the structure of data in user mode.
-In these cases, it is necessary to manually set the “Group data by…” option in the “Source data” dialog of the chart.
+In these cases, it is necessary to manually set the Group data by… option in the Source data dialog of the chart.

 Constraints when using DynaRanges

 When nesting several DynaRanges, some constellations cannot be resolved and subsequently will lead to conflicts.
-Nesting of the last sub-section is allowed (corresponds to the nesting on the right):||
+You can still use nesting of the last sub-section as shown below:

-Also allowed are two Dynaranges that are dependent on each other, i.e., subset of inner DynaRange refers to outer DynaRange.
-Note that when referring from the formula of the dependent DynaRange to its “parent”, you have to use the parent’s name (for example, “DynaRange1”), not a cell reference.
+Note: When referring from the formula of the dependent DynaRange to its “parent”, you have to use the parent’s name (for example, “DynaRange1”), not a cell reference.
 Cell references in DynaRange source formulas are static, meaning they are not rewritten as the DynaRange expands.

 Using automatic row height and column width

 You can set the column width and the row height for horizontal and for vertical DynaRanges.
 These values are used in a report view when you expand hierarchies.
 With “auto”, the column widths and the row heights are adjusted to the cell entries.
-If the DynaRange contains a Microchart, then the auto-width/auto height setting should not be used.
+If the DynaRange contains a Micro chart, then the auto-width/auto height setting should not be used.